 • Hormonal (pregnancy / childbirth)

 • Degeneration (age related wear and tear)

 Diagnosing sacroiliac joint pain

 In order to diagnose the sacroiliac joint as the pain generator, your physician will typically start with a history and a physical examination.
 During the physical examination, your physician may try to determine if the sacroiliac joint is the cause of pain through movement of the joint.
 If this joint movement recreates the pain, the SI joint may be the cause of the pain.

-Your physician may also use X-rays, CT-scan or MRI to help diagnose the sacroiliac joint.
+Your Hackettstown or Newton physician may also use X-rays, CT-scan or MRI to help diagnose the SI joint disorder and lower back pain.
 It is also important to remember that more than one condition (like a disc problem) can co-exist with sacroiliac joint disorders.

 Finally, your physician may request sacroiliac joint injections as a diagnostic test.
 Sacroiliac joint injections involve injecting a numbing medication into the sacroiliac joint.
 If the injection alleviates your symptoms, then your sacroiliac joint may be the likely source of your pain.